 I am sad to say, but the issue of health insurance covering the cost of your treatments is almost as hard as fighting your cancer in some cases.
 I could write a book on this topic alone, but I will try to keep it short and to the point.

 It is well known that the expenses with any serious illness can be extremely high.
 My average costs for treatments at one point averaged about $250,000 per year.
-I was covered well until my company filed for bankruptcy and canceled my health insurance.
+I was covered until my company filed for bankruptcy and canceled my health insurance.

 Fortunately, my wife was working and I was able to get on her plan.
-At that point, I said to myself, what would have happened if she didn’t have health insurance? like some other people I know.
-The choices are bleak here.
+At that point, I said to myself, what would have happened if she didn’t have health insurance?
 The number one reason for bankruptcy in this country is medical costs.
-Some people are faced with a very difficult decision … should they go forward with their treatments, or refuse the treatments due to cost?
+Some people are faced with a very difficult decision like should they go forward with their treatments, or refuse the treatments due to cost?
 This can be a life and death decision.
 These are horrible choices for anyone to have to deal with.

 Remember, there are times when you can negotiate costs and pay a portion, or get financial assistance based on need/income, as well as in the case of high cost prescription drugs, write to or call the company and ask about their individual assistance programs.

-I have experienced, and know people who had either had minimal coverage, or good coverage, who could not get the heath care they needed.
+I have experienced myself and know people who had either minimal coverage, or good coverage, who could not get the heath care they needed.
 In my case, I have been denied PET/CT scans and MRIs because I didn’t fit within the insurance policies.
 At one point, my doctor at Memorial Sloan Kettering (top cancer hospital) said I need a PET/CT scan every 3 months due to my stage 4 illness.
 Then some random insurance claims person denies my request because it does not agree with their policy.
 My doctor and I fought for this and won.